 The governance structure initially set up for the zoo bond program separated bond program project planning and construction activity from zoo operations.
-A follow-up audit demonstrated that separating the bond program from zoo operations created a separate project management function better suited to address financial oversight, scheduling and information sharing.
+A follow-up audit demonstrated that separating the bond program from zoo operations created a separate project management function better suited to address financial oversight, scheduling, and information sharing.

-This robust governance and oversight structure continues to guide the bond program and is proving to be effective in ensuring careful and diligent stewardship of bond funds.
+This robust governance and oversight structure continued to guide the bond program and proved to be effective in ensuring careful and diligent stewardship of bond funds.
+The bond program organizational structure is shown in Appendix F.